rbh/NGS_test_April_2025/README.md

 high-level overview of how they relate to each other and what purposes they serve.

-### 2. Prepare yourself for questions your expect at the meeting.
+### 2. Prepare for questions you expect at the meeting.

 Try to figure out why the variant in *HNF1A* doesn't give "success" as output.
 It may also be a good idea to know exactly which